victorcastro/docs/docs/conversation/conversation-optin.md

 By using the Opt-In & Opt-Out service it is possible to register an Opt-In or an Opt-Out event for a [**contact**](doc:conversation#contact) with the underlying channel.
 In order to execute the request either the contactId of the contact or its channel recipient identities are required.

 In Beta Opt-In & Opt-Out in Conversation API is only supported for WhatsApp channel.
-To read more about relevant policies go to [**WhatsApp Opt-In Policies**](doc:whatsapp-opt-in-and-outs#opt-in-policy-change-9th-July-2020).
+To read more about relevant policies go to [**WhatsApp Opt-In and Opt-Out**](doc:whatsapp-opt-in-and-outs).

 Requests are executed asynchronously, therefore the endpoint immediately returns the registered request.
 The result of the Opt-In or Opt-Out request is posted to the webhook having OPT_IN or OPT_OUT trigger respectively.
 To read more about setting up webhooks go to [**Webhooks**](doc:conversation#webhook).